 The ketogenic diet has the potential to decrease blood glucose levels.
 Managing carbohydrate intake is often recommended for people with type 2 diabetes because carbohydrates turn to sugar and, in large quantities, can cause blood sugar spikes.
 If you already have high blood glucose, then eating too many carbs can be dangerous.
 By switching the focus to fat, some people experience reduced blood sugar.

 Changing your body’s primary energy source from carbohydrates to fat causes an increase in ketones in the blood.
 This “dietary ketosis” is different from ketoacidosis, which is an extremely dangerous condition.
 When you have too many ketones, you may be at risk for developing diabetic ketoacidosis (DKA).
 DKA is most prevalent in type 1 diabetes when blood glucose is too high and can arise from a lack of insulin.
-Still, DKA is a possibility in type 2 diabetes if ketones are too high, although it is rare.
+Although rare, DKA is a possibility in type 2 diabetes if ketones are too high.
 Being ill while on a low-carb diet may also increase your risk for DKA.

 DKA is a medical emergency.
 If you’re experiencing the symptoms of DKA, see your doctor immediately.
 Complications can cause diabetic coma.

 - consistently high blood sugar

 The ketogenic diet seems straightforward.
 Unlike a typical low-calorie diet, however, a high-fat diet requires careful monitoring.
 In fact, you may start the diet in a hospital.
 Your doctor needs to monitor both blood glucose and ketone levels to make sure that the diet isn’t causing any adverse effects.
 Once your body adjusts to the diet, you may still need to see your doctor once or twice a month for testing and medication adjustments.